Green infrastructure for Sustainable Cites

 Go straight to Purple-Roof Green Roof Modeler

 A sustainable city is densely populated.
 This might appear counterintuitive, but the current urban sprawl weighs heavily on both environment and the economy.

 A more densely populated city allows for more effective land use and reduces pressure on surrounding agricultural, recreational, and wild surrounding lands.
 Also, local infrastructure such as local transport and other community services will become more productive, and we can likely expect more work opportunities and a thriving culture.

 That all sounds great, but what’s the rub?

 How green infrastructure allows for densely populated cities!

 To create a densely populated city, much of the green areas will become built land.
 As the city develops, green spaces often are turned into impervious surfaces like stone, concrete, and asphalt and we often forget that green areas are far more than just pretty places to take a stroll, but carry out important tasks in the city.

 Hard surfaces such as asphalt and stone rapidly build up heat throughout the day aggressively exacerbating urban heat island effects.
 Further, flooding risks also increase as the natural hydrologic cycle is disturbed.
 There are also well-documented negative effects on human mental health and general welfare if cities cannot provide sufficient access to green areas.

 One way to solve this problem is through green infrastructure.
 These nature-based solutions enable green areas to be built on top of the existing or new grey infrastructure, for example, a park on top of a parking garage, or an urban garden on top of a school.

-There are many different types of green infrastructure tailored to solve a variety of different problems and provide distinct ecosystem services.
+There are many different types of green infrastructures tailored to solve a variety of different problems and provide distinct ecosystem services.

 A traditional green roof, for example, cools the city through the vegetation, acts as a pollution filter, reduces the annual runoff that would otherwise end up in the city’s sewers (through retention), and increases property and community values.
 However, a traditional green roof cannot act as a stormwater management tool on the project scale, which is why there are other solutions available to tackle that issue.